1996 NCAA conference realignment: Big Eight Conference

 The Big Eight Conference was formed in 1907.
 It informally adopted the name of Big Eight in 1957 when Oklahoma State joined, and legally took that name in 1964.
 Its member schools from 1957 to 1996 were the University of Nebraska–Lincoln, Iowa State University, the University of Colorado at Boulder, the University of Kansas, Kansas State University, the University of Missouri, the University of Oklahoma, and Oklahoma State University.
 Like the Southwest Conference, the Big Eight was a major conference with membership in the Bowl Coalition and Bowl Alliance, and longstanding ties to the Orange Bowl.

 On February 25, 1994, it was announced that a new conference would be formed from the members of the Big Eight and four of the Texas member colleges of the Southwest Conference.
 Though the name would not be made official for several months, newspaper accounts immediately dubbed the new entity the "Big 12".
 Charter members of the Big 12 included the members of the Big Eight plus Baylor, Texas, Texas A&M and Texas Tech.

 Western Athletic Conference

 The Western Athletic Conference had 10 members, and desired to hold a conference championship game, which at the time required at least twelve members.

 The WAC ended up adding six schools to its ranks for a total of sixteen.
 Rice, TCU, and SMU joined the league from the Southwest Conference, which had disbanded.
 Big West Conference members San Jose State and UNLV were also admitted, as well as Tulsa which was an independent in football but housed other sports in the Missouri Valley Conference.

 In addition to the massive expansion of the league, two pre-expansion members, Air Force and Hawaiʻi, brought their women's sports into the conference.
 Air Force had previously housed its women's sports in the Division II Colorado Athletic Conference, while the Hawaiʻi women had been in the Big West.

+This "new" WAC ultimately did not last long, as eight of its 16 members left the conference in 1999 and founded the Mountain West Conference.